Our certified specialists can work with you to find the best solution to deliver the business outcomes you need, no matter the challenge.

 Jack Misiura, our Application Security Consultant, has detected eight zero-day vulnerabilities in recent weeks and he’s got a whole lot more in the bag.
 A key member of The Missing Link’s Application Security team, his role encompasses detecting security vulnerabilities in applications and directing their remediation before they cause damage.
 He, and other members of the AppSec team, do this via threat modelling, secure code design, code review, and developer training.
 We spoke to him about his work in application security – what he loves, what makes him so successful and what the industry can do to reduce the number of zero-day vulnerabilities.

 So, what’s the difference between the way a developer and a hacker thinks?
-That’s easy, really.
+That’s easy.
 Developers think about ‘making’ whereas hackers are solely focused on ‘breaking’ systems.

 App developers spend all their time trying to build a system that is cool, highly functional, and easy to use within a set (and increasingly limited) timeframe and budget.
 Hackers look at ways to break those systems.
-And if they’re a professional hacker, they’ve got all the time in the world to poke around until they do.
+And if they’re a criminal hacker of varying skill levels, they’ve got all the time in the world to poke around until they do.

 Once they break into a system, they can of course, do massive damage.
 They can plant malware inside an app, then collect the data those users disclose.
 They may use that data to access more confidential information or steal funds, or they may sell the access to the dark web.